-26 28 Description CONCEPT: Soft-surface non-motorized trail to Mammoth Rock Develop a soft-surface non-motorized trail to Mammoth Rock from the western end of Mammoth Rock Trail.
+CONCEPT: Soft-surface non-motorized trail to Mammoth Rock Develop a soft-surface non-motorized trail to Mammoth Rock from the western end of Mammoth Rock Trail.
 Alignment should follow and/or improve the existing use-trails.
-RATIONALE: This area provides excellent views and incorporates one of the iconic features of the area and of the town; Mammoth Rock should be highlighted as a recreation destination and remain open to new recreation opportunities.
+26 RATIONALE: This area provides excellent views and incorporates one of the iconic features of the area and of the town; Mammoth Rock should be highlighted as a recreation destination and remain open to new recreation opportunities.
 Formalization of a trail will create a sustainable alignment where several use trails currently exist.
-This trail can also form a connection up and over the Sherwin Ridge to the improved Sherwins access trail that intersects with Lake Mary Road on the south side of the crest (see Summer Map ID #17), or over to Solitude Canyon.
+This trail can also form a connection up and over the Sherwin Ridge to the improved Sherwins access trail that intersects with Lake Mary Road on the south side of the crest (see Summer Map ID #17), or over to Solitude Canyon (see Summer Map ID #19).
 NOTE: Wildlife and view-shed preservation are concerns; this concept requires further study.
-NOTE: See also Summer Map ID #17 and #19.

-27 OMITTED CONCEPT: Public-transit stops near staging areas and trailheads Public-transit stops should be located within reasonable walking distance of the following staging areas and trailheads: the Mill City staging area; the borrow pit staging area; the Lake Mary Road winter closure staging area; and the Snowcreek VIII access/egress point (see also Winter Map ID #12).
-RATIONALE: Public-transit stops close to staging areas and trailheads will make it easy for those who do not have a vehicle available to them (or a driver's license) to access the Sherwins zone via formal access/egress points with facilities of some kind.
-Expanded routes support the Town of Mammoth Lakes' vision for public-transportation mobility and can help alleviate potential traffic congestion both on the roads and at the parking areas.
+27 OMITTED CONCEPT: Public-transit stops near staging areas and trailheads Public-transit stops should be located within reasonable walking distance of the following staging areas and trailheads: the Mill City staging area (see Summer Map ID #4); the borrow pit staging area (see Summer Map ID #1); the Lake Mary Road winter closure staging area (see Summer Map ID #12a); and the Snowcreek VIII access/egress point (see Summer Map ID #3).
+See also the public-transit proposal described in Winter Map ID #12.
+28 RATIONALE: Public-transit stops close to staging areas and trailheads will make it easy for those who do not have a vehicle available to them (or a driver's license) to access the Sherwins zone via formal access/egress points with facilities of some kind.
+Expanded routes support the Town of Mammoth Lakes General Plan vision for public-transportation mobility and can help alleviate potential traffic congestion both on the roads and at the parking areas.
 Adding stops near these points also supports the area's internal connectivity (i.e., the stacked-loop system described in Summer Map ID #8) by enabling users to enter or exit from the location that is most desirable or convenient.
 NOTE: The turnaround for public transit at the Mill City staging area could be built at the same time that the parking area is expanded.
+Map ID Description